6 Proven Methods for Measuring Customer Satisfaction

 Post Service Surveys.
 This type of survey focuses on the customer’s satisfaction with a specific service she’s just received.
 You ask it right after the delivery, when it's still fresh in the mind.
 This can be done in email support with a rating link in the mail, or in live chat with a rating view that appears after the chat.
 It can also be done over the phone, but it's somewhat problematic because it takes more time from the customer, and she might not feel comfortable sharing an unfiltered opinion.

 Email Surveys.
 The above survey methods aren't suitable for in-depth insights about your customer happiness.
 Why are they happy or unhappy?
 Email surveys, on the other hand, are a good tool for this.
 Although they have a downside of low response rates (10% - 15%, according to SurveyGizmo), they do allow your customer to take their time in answering multiple questions.
 Google Forms is an excellent free tool for this purpose.
-Find an email survey template here.
+Find a survey template here.
+Also check out this list of Survey Questions Do's and Dont's.

 2Customer Satisfaction Score (CSAT)